BenJMudd/openhipify-test-suite/mat-add/README.md

 We have removed the inbuilt kernel loading code to use our provided auxiliary functions

 translated -> translated-modified
-we have removed some unused headers, and uneccesary comments.
-Large changes have included removing error handles and return statements.
+We remove unused headers (defs.h and cl.h)

 final result
 Compiles + runs isomorphically to the original program